Creation of ultracold heteronuclear p-wave Feshbach molecules

 The capability to distinguish different $m_l$ states also provides a reference for creating pure $(2, 1)$ FMs.
 To this end, during MA, we sweep the magnetic field ending point to region (ii).
 The magnetic field is then abruptly quenched to 283 G at a rate too fast to create any additional FMs.
 After removing the residual atoms, we obtain a pure sample of FMs at 283 G. We then ramp the magnetic field back to region (ii) for detection and to distinguish the $m_l$ occupation of the FMs.

 After fine adjustment of the MA ending point, we find that sweeping the magnetic field to 284.056 G reliably eliminates the compact center, leaving only a dilute cloud in the absorption images.
 This provides evidence that no $(2, -1\&0)$ FMs are created and that all the signals are from $(2, 1)$ FMs.
 After confirming this, we can then detect the pure $(2, 1)$ sample using MD by ramping the magnetic field to region (iii) for an improved SNR.
-Following this procedure, we can routinely produce a pure $(2, 1)$ sample containing approximately $3\times 10^3$ FMs.
+Following this procedure, we can routinely produce a pure $(2, 1)$ sample containing approximately $3\times 10^3$ FMs, with a typical peak density of $7\times 10^{10}\,\rm{cm^{-3}} $ and a typical temperature of 2.8 $\mu$K. It should be noted, however, that the in-trap sample temperature is likely lower, since the MD ramp during the measurement can heat up the resultant atoms.

 As shown in Fig.~\ref{fig4}(b), the trap lifetime of the pure $(2, 1)$ FM sample is 23.5(1) ms. We believe that the current lifetime is affected by excitation from the trapping light, which is provided by a multi-mode laser.
 Previous studies of $s$-wave FMs have shown that the lifetime can be significantly increased by switching to a single-frequency laser~\cite{Wang_2015,Wang2019,Guo2016}.
 Nevertheless, even the current lifetime is sufficient for Raman transfer to the ground state.